codewithkolin/4K_Video_Maker/README.md

 # 4K Video Creator for YouTube

-A professional GUI application for creating high-quality 4K (3840x2160) videos from a single image and 20 WAV music files, optimized for YouTube upload.
+A professional GUI application for creating high-quality 4K (3840x2160) videos from a single image and multiple audio files, optimized for YouTube upload.
+Video length is dynamically determined by the total duration of all selected audio files.

 ## Features

 - **4K Resolution**: Creates videos at 3840x2160 pixels (true 4K)
 - **High Quality**: Uses industry-standard FFmpeg with YouTube-optimized settings
+- **Flexible Audio Selection**: Choose files manually or use random selection from a directory
+- **Multiple Audio Formats**: Supports WAV, MP3, M4A, FLAC, AAC, and OGG
+- **Random Audio Selection**: Automatically selects files to meet your target duration with no duplicates
 - **Smooth Audio Transitions**: Automatic fade-in/fade-out between music files
 - **User-Friendly GUI**: Simple interface for selecting files and creating videos
 - **YouTube Ready**: Output format optimized for YouTube uploads